-This guide, presented by Justin from Palmetto State Armory, explains the critical role of barrel twist rate in stabilizing .300 Blackout projectiles.
-It details how faster twists (1:5) are ideal for heavier subsonic rounds, while slower twists (1:7) excel with lighter supersonic rounds.
-The information is derived from practical range testing, demonstrating the performance differences between twist rates and ammunition types.
+This guide, presented by an experienced instructor from Palmetto State Armory, details how barrel twist rate significantly impacts .300 Blackout ammunition stability.
+It explains that faster twists (1:5) are ideal for heavier subsonic rounds, while slower twists (1:7) are better for lighter supersonic rounds.
+The video demonstrates live-fire testing to illustrate these performance differences, aiding shooters in selecting the appropriate barrel for their preferred ammunition type.

 This video explores the potential of the .300 Blackout cartridge as a General Purpose Rifle (GPR) round, capable of effective engagement at distance with optimized subsonic and supersonic loads.
 Instruction from T.REX ARMS highlights its 'Hollywood quiet' capability with subsonic ammunition and suppressors, originally designed for the PDW role.
 The discussion emphasizes optimizing the platform for both subsonic and supersonic performance.